 - Improve transparency around generic product registration.

-- Build trust between innovators, generic applicants, and the regulator.
+- Build trust among innovators, generic applicants, and the regulator.

 - Enable timely access to generics while protecting valid patents.

-- Delayed issuance: If the patent has not been issued by the time of product submission, the innovator company must file it within 30 days of issuance.
+- Delayed issuance: If the patent document has not been issued by the time of registration submission, the innovator company must provide it upon its issuance; otherwise, the company will bear the consequences.

-- Products registered earlier: For innovator products already registered with SFDA and subsequently granted patent protection by SAIP or GCC Patent Office, the company shall submit the patent document within 30 days of its publication.
+- Products registered earlier: The company must provide the patent document for innovator products already registered with SFDA and subsequently granted patent protection by SAIP or the Gulf Cooperation Council (GCC) Patent Office.

 - Infringement Disputes: If an innovator company claims that a generic is infringing its patent, the matter must be pursued before the Commercial Court.

-- Judgments of Court: If a final judgment is in favour of the innovator, SFDA will comply and implement the decision.
+- Judgments of Court: If a final judgment is in favor of the innovator, SFDA will comply and implement the decision.

 At PharmaKnowl, we help companies successfully register generics in Saudi Arabia by ensuring full compliance with SFDA patent-linked requirements and reducing the risk of delays or rejections.